qqytqqyt/GDKPd-Classic/README.md

 <br>

 * Spend your raid playing the game -- not tracking bids or fumbling with tracking spreadsheets.
-* GDKPd picks up bids in raid chat, announces, high bidders, winners, pot amounts, etc.
+* MMMGdkp picks up bids in raid chat, announces, high bidders, winners, pot amounts, etc.
-* NOTE: GDKPd is NOT required by raid members at all, only the Master Looter has to have it installed, but there are tools for bidders as well.
+* NOTE: MMMGdkp is NOT required by raid members at all, only the Master Looter has to have it installed, but there are tools for bidders as well.

 <br>

-#### Taken from original add-on feature list. (https://www.wowace.com/projects/gdkpd)
+#### Taken from original add-on feature list. (https://www.wowace.com/projects/MMMGdkp)

 <br>